The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I too sense that eeriness in him.
+I too have sensed that eeriness in him.

 MARCIA.